 Just this weekend I overheard a conversation about building traffic by forming a StumbleUpon buddy network.
 I had forgotten about StumbleUpon so I tested it out.
 Here’s what happened:

 The point is to demonstrate why it’s dangerous to compare traffic stories.
 Sure this is traffic, but who cares?
-You don’t want 100% bounce rate traffic, what you want is customers signing up.
+You don’t want traffic that stays for 2 seconds and then leaves.

 Quality is what counts